 16. More Natural Solutions

 If you can make the shift to eating Paleo, you’ll likely want to explore more ways you can incorporate Paleo principles into other facets of your life.
-You might pursue a more natural approach in cosmetics, cleaning, or even making your home thyroid-friendly!
+You might pursue a more natural approach in cosmetics, cleaning products, or even making your home thyroid-friendly!

-(Read This Next: The 14 Biggest Paleo Challenges and How to Conquer Them)
+For more healthy inspo, check out The 14 Biggest Paleo Challenges and How to Conquer Them